stayhungry07212/sonar_web3_balance_test/README.md

 I checked poocoin and pancakeswap how they calculate the price.
 As I see they call continously the bsc-dataseed through web3.js, but I didn't find the solution yet.
 Bitquery provide delayed price.
 So I decided to use Moralis web3 api.
+Web3 has no concept of token value, as the value is speculative and differs between different markets.

 ## Installation